jsdelivrbot/react-devcli/README.md

 # Displays general description about each available command
 react --help

-# Displays detailed information about a specific command and its available flags
+# Displays detailed information about a specific command and available flags
 react [COMMAND] [SUBCOMMAND] --help
 ```